 'It would seem gentlemen that either we have been hoodwinked by the murderer, who is amongst us, or we are in the middle of a very parlous game of duplicity to which only the murderer had concocted in this complot,' I asserted.

 'What are you implying inspector?
 Who is the murderer then?'
 Bonheur queried.

 'That we shall soon discover Bonheur!'
 I exclaimed.

 'Gentleman, we are all aware of the murders in Seville.
 Nay, it is not true that I have requested your presence here at the palace.
 Mr Galván you are the only witness to have truly seen the possible murderer.
-And you Captain Salazar, you have known since the beginning every detail of the murders.
-And lastly you the vicar general, you were sent by Rome supposedly,' I said.
+Captain Salazar, you have known since the beginning every detail of the murders.
+Lastly, you the vicar general, you were sent by Rome supposedly,' I said.

 'Are you insinuating that one of us is the murderer?
 That is preposterous inspector!'
 The vicar general rebuked.

 'Perhaps, but one of you is the actual Santillán,' I spoke.